LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 test goal using the `{}/1` control construct.
 In most cases, this precaution is not necessary as the calls would be compiled as-is.
-An exception is the input/output predicates that are affected by operator declarations (which otherwise would be compiled to ensure that entity declared operators are local to the entities as required by Logtalk semantics).
+An exception is the input/output predicates that are affected by operator declarations (which otherwise would be compiled to ensure that entity-declared operators are local to the entities as required by Logtalk semantics).

 Tests from the ISO Prolog standards that would require a portable way of